HomeHotel LoyaltyIs It "Gauche" To Ask For A Room Upgrade You're Entitled To?

 • [S]tanding at the front desk groveling for an UG is unseemly

-Yes, grovelling is definitely unseemly…but who said anything about grovelling.
+Yes, grovelling is definitely unseemly, but who said anything about grovelling.
 Asking ≠ grovelling

 • In fifteen years as a Marriott Plat/PP/LTP I have never done it.

-If you don’t want to ask for what you’re entitled to that’s absolutely fine and completely your choice.
+If you don’t want to ask for what you’re entitled to that’s absolutely fine and your choice.

 • It would never occur to me to demand a better room I didn’t pay for.

 I’m starting to see a pattern appearing here.
 So far we’ve had words like “grovelling” and “demand” being used in this argument and there are ways of asking for a room upgrade that involve neither.
-In fact no one with an ounce of self-respect would ever “demand” an upgrade or “grovel” for one…but that doesn’t mean they can’t ask for one politely.

 Also, the whole point of elite status is to give travelers (with such status) things they didn’t pay for.
 If you were only ever given what you pay for wouldn’t you start wondering where the benefit to having status was?